This thread was archived. Please ask a new question if you need help.

 Please also check the settings in antivirus applications, if any.

-Presumably you have already read and tried the tips in Firefox crashes - Troubleshoot, prevent and get help fixing crashes I will look up the crash report, and add that to the thread as a link.
+Presumably you have already read and tried the tips in Troubleshoot Firefox crashes (closing or quitting unexpectedly) I will look up the crash report, and add that to the thread as a link.
 (It helps with cross linking posts that could have solutions in common)

 - Your report for CrashID efc12896-e5a3-4af6-98c8-289862120216